-The AD industry in the UK as a whole has expanded very quickly over the last 3 years with much of the increase coming from energy crops.
-With introduction of sustainability criteria and the severe reduction in the support via the Feed-in-Tariff and Renewable Heat Incentive the growth in the number of plants has slowed drastically.
+The AD industry in the UK as a whole has expanded very quickly over the last 6 years with much of the increase coming from energy crops.
+With the introduction of sustainability criteria and the severe reduction in the support via the Feed-in-Tariff and Renewable Heat Incentive the growth in the number of plants has slowed drastically, although there is an expectation that new gas-to-grid plant will be developed in response to revised tariffs under the Renewable Heat Incentive.

-During 2016 Severn Wye Energy Agency has been working towards the development of a new farm waste based industry in Wales that recognises a much wider set of benefits to the farmer and nation than just the production of renewable energy:
+During the BiogasAction project, Severn Wye Energy Agency has been working towards the development of a new farm waste based industry in Wales that recognises a much wider set of benefits to the farmer and nation than just the production of renewable energy:

 - Brought together the key stakeholders and produced an Intervention Strategy for Wales that has been submitted to the Welsh Government